zeeduino/arduino-xc/HOWTO.md

 Having finished that, you now have working Arduino delay related functions (delay(), millis() etc.).

 **!!!
 IMPORTANT NOTE ABOUT DELAY FUNCTIONS !!!**
 > Since timer/counter is 32-bit register/value (usually), it will wrap around fairly soon after chip powers up.
-This means that, i.e. using `millis()` function to implement your own non-blocking delays will fail after a while unless you handle this wrap around.
-This wrap around happens after ~477 seconds in our arduino-xc-lpc13xx HAL implementation.
+This means that, i.e. using `millis()` function to implement your own non-blocking delays will fail after a while unless you handle this wrap-around.
+This wrap-around happens after ~477 seconds in our arduino-xc-lpc13xx HAL implementation.
 >
 > [basicSketch.cpp] from [basicSketch project] contains implementation of `timeLapseMillis()` function which handles wrap-around, and which you can use to check if the time has come to do some periodic work, like blinking a LED.
 >